buehler/dotnet-operator-sdk/examples/UserConfigOperator/README.md

 A running example on Docker for Desktop looks like this:

-1. Build the project locally with the dotnet tool `KubeOps.Cli` installed
+1. Build the project locally
 2. Build the docker image with `docker build -t kubeops-demo-operator:latest .`
 3. Add the imagePullPolicy patch to the created `kustomization.yaml` in the config dir
    ```yaml